Chauncey Yellow Robe: Appearance in film

 Circa 1928, Yellow Robe met Molly Spotted Elk while visiting the American Museum of Natural History.
-She introduced him to the film directors Douglas Burden and William Chandler.
+She introduced him to the film directors Douglas Burden and William Chanler.
 The directors immediately offered Yellow Robe a part as an Indian chief.
 However, he initially declined due to the generally negative portrayals of Native Americans in cinema and returned to Rapid City.
 His daughter Rosebud Yellow Robe persuaded her father to perform the part after being assured by Burden that the film would contain "an honest depiction of Native American life."
 Upon this assurance, Yellow Robe changed his mind and traveled to Arnprior and Lake Temagami in Ontario, Canada, to shoot the film.

-In 1928, Yellow Robe portrayed Chief Chetoga in Burden and Chandler's historical drama film The Silent Enemy, which was released in 1930.
+In 1928, Yellow Robe portrayed Chief Chetoga in Burden and Chanler's historical drama film The Silent Enemy, which was released in 1930.
 Partially funded by the American Museum of Natural History, the film depicted a complex drama of an Ojibwe tribal life before the arrival of Europeans.
 Yellow Robe played one of the leading roles and helped with technical direction; according to Atalie Unkalunt, the cast consisted solely of Native Americans, though this was later complicated by the appearance of Chief Buffalo Child Long Lance, whose ancestry was questioned.
 Notably, Yellow Robe delivered the film's sound-on-film speech introduction, wherein he greets the audience, praises the story, and expresses hope for the Ojibwe tribe's future.

 Yellow Robe's portrait was published in 1928 in the National Geographic, captioned "His Forebears Ruled the Dakotas".